harismuneer/Clinic-Management-System-ASP.NET/README.md

 ## Functionalities Implemented:
 Our project revolves around three major classes of users.
-Characteristics of each class is listed below
+Characteristics of each class are listed below

 ### 1. Patient: